 Time Blocking (with Real Timers)

-Building on the strategy of scheduling, using strict windows of time for specific tasks can be a huge help to focus.
-Pick one important item on your agenda, and tell yourself, “for the next 45 minutes, this is the one thing I’m working on.”
+Using strict windows of time for specific tasks helps focus.
+Start by picking one critical item on your agenda, and tell yourself, “for the next 45 minutes, this is the one thing I’m working on.”
 Set an actual timer for it, don’t just check the clock.

 Being accountable to a timer with a specific endpoint helps to keep your work in perspective, keep yourself moving, and stay focused on that one thing.